 Most of them feature long sand stretches with palm trees, some are decorated by luxurious resorts and pretty parks but generally, the beaches of Bandar are clean and safe for swimming.

 The western part of Brunei`s landmass is easily quickly to reach by car.
 The region offers pristine rainforest, gorgeous waterfalls, natural reserves, decent beaches and traditional longhouses.

 Tutong Region is known for the Merimbun Lake – the largest in Brunei.
 Tourists come to the reserve to observe birdlife from the wooden boarded walkway.
 Also, the Andulau Forest Reserve is a nice swamp park with good wildlife spotting.

 Seria is known as the “oil kingdom” on the southern coast of Brunei with a huge Shell Petroleum installation and the Billionth Barrel Monument.

 Peradayan Forest Reserve is ideal for rafting, kayaking and jungle walking.
-The most visited is a 3 hour loop jungle walk to Bukit Patoi, Bukit Peradayan and back.
+The most visited is the Ulu Ulu Eco Resort and the 3-hour loop jungle walk to Bukit Patoi, Bukit Peradayan and back.

 Batang Duri has an Iban longhouse and a small Zoo.
-Those ones who are interested in a more serious, multi-day jungle trekking are advised to stop by at the Kuala Belalong Field Studies Centre that can arrange such an adventure.
+Travellers, are interested in a more serious, multi-day jungle trekking are advised to stop by at the Kuala Belalong Field Studies Centre – they can arrange such an adventure.